Mehr1us/Console-Chess/README.md

 - Rendering of Chessboard
 - Asking The player to select a piece
 - Calculating which tiles are dangerous (for king)
 - Calculating where pieces can move
+- Moving Pieces (*sort of*)

 ### In Progress:
-- Moving Pieces and Cycling through turns
+- Cycling through turns
 - Pinning Pieces
 - Putting King in Check
 - Checkmate